yonghyuklee/gap_active_learning/README.md

 # Citation

-Please CITE the following paper if you use any methodologies from this repository:
+Please CITE the following paper if you use any methodologies from this repository. [https://doi.org/10.1063/5.0071249]
 ```
 @article{Timmermann2021,
   title={Data-efficient iterative training of Gaussian approximation potentials: application to surface structure determination of rutile IrO$_{2}$ and RuO$_{2}$},